Struck713/rsyslog-agent/README.md

 - Configurable
 - Open-source

-I believe that I have achieved those goals.
 ## Installation

 This project was written and tested using Java 8, you will need to have it installed if you want